Updated on February 26, 2023

 The film’s based on several of the classic A.A.
 Milne “Pooh” books, and focuses on two main stories: finding a replacement tail for Eeyore, and trying to save Christopher Robin from a “backson” (after misinterpreting a note Christopher Robin left).
 The plot holds up to the previous classic Disney Pooh films.

-The film ignores the various latter-day Pooh TV shows/films (replacing Christopher Robin with a girl, etc.).
+The film ignores the various latter-day Pooh TV shows/films.
 It also doesn’t include Gopher (an early Disney addition to the Pooh stories).
 Finally, Disney remembers to give Christopher Robin a British accent.

 The characters are also their usual familiar selves.
-Kanga (voiced by Kristen Anderson-Lopez) plays more of a part in the plot than usual for Disney’s Pooh films, as does Owl, whose pompous behavior is well executed by voice artist Craig Ferguson.
-Pooh also as usual displays his being a “bear of very little brain,” while Tigger is still Tigger.
-Jim Cummings voices both characters.
+Kanga (voiced by Kristen Anderson-Lopez) plays more of a part in the plot than usual for Disney’s Pooh films, as does Owl, whose pompous behavior is well executed by voice actor Craig Ferguson.
+Pooh also as usual displays his being a “bear of very little brain,” while Tigger is still Tigger; Jim Cummings voices both characters.

 Similar to the earlier Pooh films, the narrator and “characters in a book” nature are used as part of the plot.
 This includes playing into the resolution of one plot point.

-The film did OK at the box office, especially given it was up against extremely stiff competition (the final “Harry Potter” movie).
-It’s currently available on DVD.
+The film did OK at the box office, grossing $50 million worldwide on a $30 million budget, especially given it was up against extremely stiff competition (the final “Harry Potter” movie).